 Before Using Dog Supplements for Homemade Dog Food

-- multivitamin supplements
+- Multivitamin supplements

-- hip and joint supplements
+- Hip and joint supplements

-- fatty acids
+- Omega-3 fatty acids (fish oil)

-- Vitamin A & E
+- Vitamins A & E

-- protein supplements
+- Protein supplements

-There are many variables that affect the nutrients that your dog's body needs each day and what you should be adding to your homemade dog food meals.
-Most commonly, it depends on your dog's age, weight, breed, activity level and current health condition.
-Along with the ingredients used, the preparation and storage of your homemade dog food meals will also affect the nutrients included in the recipe.
-For example, heating or freezing certain foods can destroy some nutrients.
+There are many variables that affect the nutrients that your dog's body needs to get from a meal each day, and what you should be adding to your homemade dog foods.
+Most commonly, it depends on your dog's age, weight, breed, environment, activity level, medical history and current health condition.

+Additionally, along with the ingredients used in recipes, the preparation and storage of those homemade dog food meals will also affect the nutrients included in the recipe.
+For example, heating and freezing certain homemade dog foods may destroy some nutrients.